hidglobal/digitalpersona-native-api/docs/index.md

 <BR>
 ### Overview

-The DigitalPersona Native API (previously DP AUTH API) is a subset of the DigitalPersona Access Management API that provides native enrollment, authentication and identification on the Windows Platform.
+The DigitalPersona Native API (previously DP AUTH API) is a subset of the DigitalPersona Access Management API that provides native enrollment, authentication and identification on the Windows Platform and the web.

 User enrollment can be performed through a DigitalPersona client such as the DigitalPersona Workstation or Kiosk, Attended Enrollment or Web Enrollment.
 A sample application is also included illustrating use of the API in building your own web-based client.

 This API is automatically installed as part of these DigitalPersona clients.

 * DigitalPersona AD Workstation or LDS Workstation
 * DigitalPersona AD Kiosk or LDS Kiosk

-Sample applications and code illustrating various functions available through the API are included for [C++](https://hidglobal.github.io/digitalpersona-sample-cpp//) and [.NET](https://hidglobal.github.io/digitalpersona-sample.dotnet/) and the [web](https://hidglobal.github.io/digitalpersona-sample.web/).
+Sample applications and code illustrating various functions available through the API are included for [C++](https://hidglobal.github.io/digitalpersona-sample-cpp//) and [.NET](https://hidglobal.github.io/digitalpersona-sample.dotnet/) and the [web](https://hidglobal.github.io/digitalpersona-sample.web/) (through the RESTful protocol).

 For detailed instructions on installing and configuring the DigitalPersona environment, see the [DigitalPersona Administrator and Client Guides](https://www.crossmatch.com/company/support/documentation/).

-When you install a DigitalPersona Workstation or Kiosk client, the DigitalPersona Nativev API runtime is installed as well.
+When you install a DigitalPersona Workstation or Kiosk client, the DigitalPersona Native API runtime is installed as well.
 As shown in the diagram below, your application must be installed on workstations that are also running one of the DigitalPersona clients.

 ![](assets/NATIVE-API-91e58d68.png)